K-PaaS/cp-deployment/standalone/docs/getting-started.md

 Supported version is kubernetes-dashboard v2.0.x :

-- Login options are : token/kubeconfig by default, basic can be enabled with `kube_basic_auth: true` inventory variable - not recommended because this requires ABAC api-server which is not tested by kubespray team
+- Login option : token/kubeconfig by default
 - Deployed by default in "kube-system" namespace, can be overridden with `dashboard_namespace: kubernetes-dashboard` in inventory,
 - Only serves over https

 Access is described in [dashboard docs](https://github.com/kubernetes/dashboard/tree/master/docs/user/accessing-dashboard).
-With kubespray's default deployment in kube-system namespace, instead of kuberntes-dashboard :
+With kubespray's default deployment in kube-system namespace, instead of kubernetes-dashboard :

 - Proxy URL is <http://localhost:8001/api/v1/namespaces/kube-system/services/https:kubernetes-dashboard:/proxy/#/login>
 - kubectl commands must be run with "-n kube-system"